What to Do If Someone is Blackmailing You from Another Country

 In some jurisdictions, you can file civil lawsuits against international blackmailers even if you can't serve them traditionally.
 Courts may allow service by publication or electronic means in cybercrime cases.
 If the defendant doesn't appear, you can obtain a default judgment.

 While collecting on a judgment against someone in another country is difficult, these judgments can be useful if the person ever enters the United States or has assets in countries with reciprocal enforcement treaties.
-The judgment also creates official legal documentation of the blackmail.

 Identifying Information Through Legal Process